 The Program's courses are case-study centric – each course deals with integrated solutions to everyday collegiate athletics problems.
 Taught by industry-renowned faculty, these online courses are engaging, interactive, and filled with best practices that you can immediately apply.

 Overview of the field of Collegiate Athletics with an emphasis on its development in an increasingly networked and digital national landscape.
 Focus on core concepts and technologies that are transforming today’s marketplace and the response of academic institutions, athletic conferences, and athletic departments at a variety of organizational divisions and levels.
+It is the foundation course for CA+ and all incoming students are required to take the course upon their start in the program.
 (Offered every Fall & Spring semester)

 The course provides an overview of the structure and role of national governing intercollegiate associations (e.g., NCAA, NAIA, NJCAA) both internal (institutional integrity) and external (association rules and regulations) governance and compliance.
 Particular attention is given to university control mechanisms and NCAA governance, bylaws, violations and campus implementation of compliance monitoring systems.
 Students shall become familiar with governance pertaining to academic performance, athletics personnel, amateurism, recruiting, eligibility, extra benefits and awards, and playing and practice seasons.
 The course includes case studies involving NCAA interpretations, waivers and infraction cases.